-an·thro·po·mor·phism: the attribution of human characteristics or behavior to an animal or object.
+an·thro·po·mor·phism: the attribution of human characteristics or behaviour to an animal or object.

 It is important to distinguish between two types of anthropomorphism.
-One is fairly innocent and may merely be used as a way to relate to animals (a) the projection of what may be perceived by some as being strictly human emotional states (or actions) onto an animal; while the other has the potential to be quite harmful (b) the projection of reasoned thought and intention to an animal.
+One is fairly innocent and may merely be used as a way to relate to animals, that is, the projection of what may be perceived by some as being strictly human emotional states (or actions) onto an animal.
+While the other has the potential to be quite harmful and involves the projection of reasoned thought and intention to an animal.

 Do Animals Experience Emotions?

 The short answer is, yes.
 Most mammals share a similar basic brain structure, which implies they can fully experience emotion.
-However, non-human mammals lack the large frontal lobe that is unique to humans, the area of the brain responsible for critical and analytical thinking, i.e. animals are not capable of reasoned or intentional thought (McGreevy & McLean, 2010; McGreevy, 2012).
+However, non-human mammals lack the large frontal lobe that is unique to humans, the area of the brain responsible for critical and analytical thinking, i.e. animals are not capable of reasoned or intentional thought.

 The Smiling Horse